Behaviour -Statement of Principles & Policy

 Governors also believe that the expectation of high standards of behaviour which are required during the school day can have a positive effect on the life of young people outside school in encouraging them to become successful citizens.

 Inclusivity and Equality:

 We are an inclusive school, we believe in equality and in valuing the individual.
 We believe all members of the school community should be free from discrimination, harassment and bullying and will not tolerate them in any form.
 Measures to counteract bullying and discrimination will be consistently applied and monitored for their effectiveness.

-It is important that sanctions are monitored for their proper use, consistency and effective impact.
+Protective and educational consequences are monitored for their proper use, consistency and effective impact.

 The use of Reasonable Force:

 The Governors ensure the Behaviour & Self Regulation Policy and the Use of Reasonable Force Policy clearly outline the circumstances where staff may use reasonable force and other physical contact.
 At all times the use of force should be a last resort but governors agree it may be used in the following circumstances (see Section 93 of the Education and Inspections Act 2006):